-In cases where ECOC has assessed that the student is not meeting satisfactory course progress and has implemented the required intervention strategy, ECOC will also advise the student of their right to access the Complaints and Appeals Policy and Procedure within 20 working days.
+In cases where ECOC has assessed that the student is not meeting satisfactory course progress and has implemented the required intervention strategy, ECOC is obligated to report unsatisfactory attendance or progression.
+Prior to reporting, ECOC will also advise the student of their right to access the Complaints and Appeals Policy and Procedure within 20 working days.